dmbarbour/glas/docs/GrammarLogicProg.md

 In addition to the main input for pattern matching, I want auxilliary inputs that could be used for lightweight abstraction or refinement of patterns.
 For example, we might express a ranged integer parse as `integer(min:-1, max:10)` as a pattern.
 To support procedural programming, we might allow normal method calls to focus on these other paramaters.
 One option is to treat pass-by-ref input as an implicit argument in certain contexts.

 We can understand 'env' as an implicit parameter that, other than being implicit, is no different from declared parameters.
-The pass-by-ref 'input' would be an implicit parameter only in pattern matching contexts, explict when used outside of a pattern.
-Other arguments would be siblings with 'env' and 'input', and it would be an error to assign 'input' or 'env' in a context where it is assigned implicitly.
-The Result remains special, a free variable that called methods assign via logic unification.
+The pass-by-ref 'input' would be an implicit parameter only in pattern matching contexts.
+Input would be explicit when used outside of a pattern.
+Other arguments, such as 'min' and 'max' above, would be siblings to 'env' and 'input'.
+It would be an error to explicitly assign 'env' or 'input' in contexts where they are assigned implicitly.
+DSLs might introduce other implicit parameters for various roles.

-In general, the idea is that the caller exchanges data with a method through an activation record with keyword parameters, with a few contextually implicit parameters.
-Implicit parameters can potentially be adjusted in context of DSLs or macros, once I'm ready to support those.

-*Note:* In contrast to conventional procedural languages, method calls in grammar-logic are concurrent by default, constrained by data dependencies.
-An optimizing compiler might use a call stack in cases where synchronous call-return aligns with dataflow, or may use lazy evaluation if we don't need the return value immediately, but must generally use a flexible evaluation order.

-*Aside:* Support for pass-by-refs in Result is feasible due to the flexible dataflow with logic unification and is convenient for refactoring method calls.
+*Note:* Method calls in grammar-logic are concurrent by default, constrained only by dataflow.
+But the implicit sequential threading of env will often constrain dataflow.
+Thus, concurrency in practice will largely revolve around controlling env.

 #### Pass-by-Ref